Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 Every AI consulting audit starts with documents.
 If analysis still runs through you personally, you're the constraint.
 Here's what a systematized audit process looks like.

 It's Monday morning.
 You have three active engagements.
-One client emailed Friday asking for a status update on findings you haven't started analyzing.
-Another sent over 47 documents from their kickoff call, sitting untouched in a shared folder.
+One client emailed Friday asking for a status update on findings nobody on your team has started analyzing.
+Another sent over 47 documents from their kickoff call, sitting untouched in a shared folder because your associate doesn't have the context to triage them.
 The third needs a discovery call agenda by Wednesday, and you haven't reviewed their org chart yet.

 That's the bottleneck nobody frames correctly.
 It's not a calendar problem.
-It's a process problem.
+It's a delegation problem dressed up as a tool problem.

 Every Engagement Starts With a Stack of Documents No One Has Time to Read